JonnyBro/JaBa/README.md

 * Slash and Context commands.
 * Supports commands in DMs.
-* Localization support (any language; English, Russian and Ukrainian now).
+* Localization support (any language; English, Russian and Ukrainian for now).
 * Dashboard for changing various settings.
-* Basic messages monitoring (Updating and deletion).
+* Basic messages monitoring (updating and deletion).

 ## Commands